PurpleComputing/mdmscripts/README.md

 * `outlook` : Install Outlook
 * `onenote` : Install OneNote
 * `teams` : Install Teams
+* `full-oc` : Install the full suite and open console logs for monitoring (Used with TeamViewer Scripts)
+* `word-oc` : Install Word with open console logs for monitoring (Used with TeamViewer Scripts)
+* `excel-oc` : Install Excel with open console logs for monitoring (Used with TeamViewer Scripts)
+* `powerpoint-oc` : Install Powerpoint with open console logs for monitoring (Used with TeamViewer Scripts)
+* `onedrive-oc` : Install OneDrive with open console logs for monitoring (Used with TeamViewer Scripts)
+* `outlook-oc` : Install Outlook with open console logs for monitoring (Used with TeamViewer Scripts)
+* `onenote-oc` : Install OneNote with open console logs for monitoring (Used with TeamViewer Scripts)
+* `teams-oc` : Install Teams with open console logs for monitoring (Used with TeamViewer Scripts)

 ## Acrobat-DC-Update.sh
 #### Update Adobe Acrobat DC